x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-ediscovery/create-custom-management-scope.md

 ```PowerShell
 Add-DistributionGroupMember -Identity "Ottawa Users" -Member "Ottawa Users eDiscovery Managers"
 ```
+> [!NOTE]
+For Exchange onprem the discovery managers will have to be added directly to the distribution group used to create the management scope.
+Nested groups will not work.

 You can also use the EAC to add members to a distribution group.
 For more information, see [Create and manage distribution groups](../../recipients-in-exchange-online/manage-distribution-groups/manage-distribution-groups.md).